 Alexandra Zaleta, PhD

-Alexandra Zaleta, PhD, is the Senior Director of Research at the Cancer Support Community.
-In this role, she manages and supports numerous Research and Training Institute initiatives focusing on individuals with cancer and caregivers.
+Alexandra Zaleta, PhD, is Vice President of Research at Cancer Support Community.
+In this role, she oversees numerous Research and Training Institute initiatives focusing on people living with cancer and caregivers.
 Dr. Zaleta is trained as a behavioral health researcher and a clinical psychologist.
-She received her undergraduate degree from Vassar College and a master’s degree in Human Development and Psychology from Harvard University.
-She completed her doctorate in Psychology from Washington University in St. Louis and clinical internship training at the VA Boston Healthcare System.
-She subsequently completed three years of postdoctoral training in Psychosocial Oncology and Women’s Behavioral Health at Ohio State University Wexner Medical Center and the Arthur G. James Cancer Hospital.
-Dr. Zaleta’s professional interests involve the intersection of health psychology and geriatric psychology.
-Her research focuses on the psychosocial impact of cancer on patients, survivors, and caregivers; cancer survivorship; distress screening, referral, and follow-up; and the development and validation of patient experience outcomes measures.
+She received her undergraduate degree from Vassar College and a master's degree in human development and psychology from Harvard University.
+She completed her doctorate in psychology from Washington University in St. Louis and clinical internship training at the VA Boston Healthcare System.
+She subsequently completed 3 years of postdoctoral training in psychosocial oncology, palliative care, and women’s behavioral health at The Ohio State University Wexner Medical Center.
+Dr. Zaleta’s research focuses on the psychosocial impact of cancer on patients, survivors, and caregivers; cancer survivorship; distress screening, referral, and follow-up; and the development and validation of patient experience outcomes measures.